Tutorial

 Input Requirements

-Please make sure you are using a valid SMILES notation (Simplified Molecular Input Line Entry System) and have a chemically feasible target molecule.
+Use valid SMILES notation (Simplified Molecular Input Line Entry System) and choose a chemically feasible target molecule.

 Visualization